GerritCodeReview/plugins_metrics-reporter-graphite/src/main/resources/Documentation/config.md

 The optional file `$site_path/etc/@PLUGIN@.config` is a Git-style config file that controls the settings for the @PLUGIN@ plugin.

+metrics.exclude
+:	List of patterns matching metrics that should be excluded.

 graphite.host
 :	Hostname of the Graphite server.
 Mandatory.
 If not specified,
 	the plugin does not report to any Graphite instance.